Is there anything better than a bouquet of flowers?

 These coloring pages and coloring books are must-haves if you’re just as obsessed with gardens full of flowers too.

 Words of affirmation paired with a cheerful bouquet is a winning set.
 This free downloadable coloring page features the words “Be Remarkable” surrounded by beautiful flowers — a double reminder to be your best and not worry about things out of your control, just like a thriving flower garden.
 When you need a pick-me-up, look no further.
 There’s no way you won’t feel a little bit more sunny after finishing this coloring page.
-(This coloring page is inspired by designs that you'll find in the Ink+Volt Coloring Book, which releases at the end of November!)
+(This coloring page is inspired by designs that you'll find in the Ink+Volt Coloring Book!)

 Johanna Basford was dubbed the “Colorist Queen” by New York Magazine.
 Her book World of Flowers: A Coloring Book & Floral Adventure will take you around the world, from poppies in South Africa to gardens right out of enchanted, fiction fairy tales.